Batyoaron/thm-writeups/gallery/writeup.md

 <h3>1.
 Question: How many ports are open?</h3>  <br>
-Lets start with an nmap scan to get the number of open ports in the server!
+Lets start with an nmap scan to get the number of open ports and also we may get a valueable port thats open in the server!
 <br>

 ```